nyubbie/SliderRepo/README.md

 Just a simple jQuery slider project I'm working on.

-This project exists on Github for versioning issues only!
+This project exists on Github for versioning logging only!